Skip to content

 2. On the My Applications page, click on the application for which you want to generate keys and tokens.

-3. In the left navigation menu, click the required environment under Credentials.
-This opens the Application Keys pane of the specific environment.
+3. In the left navigation menu, click the desired environment under Credentials.
+This opens the Application Keys pane for that environment.

-4. Click to expand Advanced Configurations and review the options.
+4. Expand Advanced configurations and review the following options:

-• Public Client: Select Allow authentication without the client secret if your application can be considered as a public client such as an application running on a browser or mobile device.
+• Public client: Enable Allow authentication without the client secret if your application is a public client (e.g., a browser or mobile app).

-• PKCE for enhanced security: Select Mandatory if you want the application to send a code challenge in the authorization request and the corresponding code verifier in the token request.
+• PKCE for enhanced security: Set to Mandatory if you want the application to send a code challenge in the authorization request and a code verifier in the token request.
 Asgardeo supports SHA-256 and plain.

-• Application access token expiry time: Specify the access token expiry time in seconds.
+• Application access token expiry time: Set the access token expiry time in seconds.

-• Refresh token expiry time: Specify the refresh token expiry time in seconds.
+• Refresh token expiry time: Set the refresh token expiry time in seconds.

-• ID token expiry time: Specify the ID token expiry time in seconds.
+• ID token expiry time: Set the ID token expiry time in seconds.

-You can use this consumer key and consumer secret values to generate an API access token by invoking the token endpoint.
+You can use the consumer key and consumer secret to generate an API access token by invoking the token endpoint.
 You can also revoke the access token by invoking the revoke endpoint.

-To generate a test token for testing purposes, you can click Generate Token and copy the test token that is displayed.
-Alternatively, click cURL and copy the generated cURL command to use via a cURL client and obtain a test token.
+To generate a test token for testing purposes, click Generate Token and copy the displayed token.
+Alternatively, click cURL to copy the generated cURL command and obtain a test token using a cURL client.

 Warning